- Military Basics

 If your status changes in some way — you leave active duty, for example, or your card expires in the next 90 days — you’ll need to have your ID reissued.
 How you renew or change your ID is similar to how you first got it, but with two changes:

-- Your current, unexpired CAC, Uniformed Services ID card or Civilian Retiree card counts as one of the two forms of identification you need to provide.
+- Your current, unexpired CAC or Uniformed Services ID card counts as one of the two forms of identification you need to provide.

 - You can apply to the Defense Department to renew or replace your military ID online using the ID Card Office Online.